Ambassador’s Special Self-Help Program

 What is the Self-Help Program?

 The Ambassador’s Special Self-Help Program allows the U.S. Embassy to help communities improve their basic economic or social conditions.
 The program is designed to support small-scale activities that benefit an entire community.
 The focus will be on projects that assist disadvantaged or marginalized groups.
 The size of the grants usually range from approximately N$60,000 to N$250,000.
 There is no minimum amount for funding.
 The U.S. Embassy makes every effort to fund qualified projects from across Namibia’s 14 regions.
-Applicants are encouraged to submit fully completed applications throughout the year, but applications must be received by March 31 for each annual funding cycle.
+Applications are received throughout the year, but applications must be received by March 31 for each annual funding cycle.
 Funding decisions are usually made around April.
 Funding for selected projects is usually available in September.

 What kinds of projects does Self-Help support?